Narottama Dasa: Biography

 At the age of twelve Narottama dasa Thakura had a vision of Lord Nityananda in a dream.
-He told Narottama to take bath in the Padma River whereupon he would receive love of Godhead.
-Following the instructions of Lord Nityananda, Narottama bathed in the Padma regardless, and the Goddess of the river appeared and on the order of Lord Chaitanya, gave him pure love of Godhead.As the golden boy walked by, all the onlookers wondered who this enchanting young boy was, and when he reached his home, his own mother could not recognise him and wondered about the identity of the extraordinary boy.
+Nityananda told Narottama to bathe in the Padma River, whereupon he would receive love of Godhead.
+Following the instructions of Lord Nityananda, Narottama bathed in the Padma, and the Goddess of the river appeared and on the order of Lord Chaitanya gave him pure love of Godhead.
+As the golden boy walked by, all the onlookers wondered who this enchanting young boy was, and when he reached his home, his own mother could not recognise him and wondered about the identity of the extraordinary boy.
 He then explained to his mother that he was her very own son and related to her the incident that had changed his complexion from dark to golden.

 One morning when the young prince Narottam, born in a royal family in West Bengal, went to the river Padma for his daily bath, the river imparted unto him the transcendental love of Godhead that Sri Chaitanya Mahaprabhu had left for him with the river Padma.
-Thereafter, experiencing great love for Shyamsundar, he left home at the tender age of sixteen and started his journey towards Jagannath Puri to take darshan of Mahaprabhu along with Sri Shyamananda Prabhu and Srinivas Acharya.
+Thereafter, experiencing great love for Shyamsundar, he left home at the age of sixteen and started his journey towards Jagannath Puri to take darshan of Mahaprabhu along with Sri Shyamananda Prabhu and Srinivas Acharya.
 However, on the way they received news of the disappearance of Mahaprabhu and his associates and feeling great distress, changed their route and started towards Vrindavan, hoping to meet Sri Rupa and Sanatan Goswami.
 However, they also brought their pastimes in this world to an end and this plunged the three devotees in great grief.
 When they finally reached Vrindavan, they took shelter of the lotus feet of Sri Jiva Goswami and received instructions on all transcendental subject matters from him.
 However, since Srila Jiva goswami was not initiating anyone, he instructed Narottam to take shelter of Srila Lokanath Prabhu.